reframejs/reframe/docs/starters.template.md

   <br/>
   *Examples:*
   <br/>
-  Websites such as a homepage, a landing page, or a blog typically don't require a server and can be implemented using this starter.
+  Simple websites such as a homepage, a landing page, or a blog typically don't require a server and can be implemented using this starter.
   <br>
   Or if you have a python backend with a RESTful API